This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 What fields and objects will be synced with by the SFDC packages?

-The API user used to authenticate with SFDC needs access to run reports and to view at least Id, FirstName and Email fields for lead and contact objects, plus any other fields that you choose to MAP such as LastName, JobTitle, etc. The integration also pulls from related objects such as Account.Name and Owner.Email if they are available.
+The API user used to authenticate with SFDC needs access to run reports and to view at least Id, FirstName and Email fields for lead and contact objects, plus any other fields that you choose to map such as LastName, JobTitle, etc. The integration also pulls from related objects such as Account.Name and Owner.Email if they are available.
 The user needs edit permission for all the fields created by the package for the functioning of the integration.

 Detailed information on the permissions required is listed in the Salesforce requirements section above.